-Michael Bloomberg — The mayor from 2002-2013 has flirted many times with a presidential run but has never made the leap.
-Probably for the best.
+Michael Bloomberg — The mayor from 2002-2013 has flirted many times with a presidential run but has never made the leap — until now.
 Since his first flirtation with a presidential bid, the political world has shifted greatly.
 The three-term Republican mayor changed his party affiliation to Democrat last year although he seems forever poised to run as a fiscally-minded centrist.

 Rudy Giuliani — The mayor from 1994-2001 did run for President in 2008 but stumbled almost immediately after a major Florida miscalculation and never recovered, withdrawing on January 30, 2008.

 John Lindsay didn’t fare much better than Rudy in his quest for the 1972 Democratic nomination.
 Starting out of the gate strong, like Rudy he stalled in Florida and eventually dropped out.
 Given the catastrophic changes to the city in the 1960s ad 70s, it’s not surprising that having ‘mayor of New York City’ on their political resume proved a stumbling block.

 Robert F. Wagner (1954 to 1965) never ran for president but was short-listed to be Adlai Stevenson‘s vice president in 1956.
 Wagner was eventually beaten in balloting by Al Gore Sr. and John F Kennedy Jr. But, in the end, they were ALL beat for the spot by the clearly more popular, always reliable Estes Kefauver.

 Below: Robert Wagner meets Fidel Castro during his visit to New York in 1959.

 New York City mayors before World War One were generally considered second tier, even props for political machines.
 Only a few were politically influential and that was often because of prior connections.
 You can read all our coverage of past New York City mayors here.